-Some Tuscan freshness coming your way!
-Panzanella is a traditional seasonal, no-waste salad from the beautiful Italian region of Tuscany.
+Some Italian freshness coming your way!
+Panzanella is a traditional, seasonal, no-waste salad from Tuscany.
 Toasted cubes of stale bread are soaked into the delicious juice of fragrant tomatoes, cucumber, onion, and fresh herbs.
-The freshest and most aromatic salad to pair with Tuscan wines such as Chianti Classico or Rosso di Montalcino.

 A few details about the recipe